 Variable vs. fixed rate student loan

-There are two different interest rate types: variable and fixed.
+As mentioned, there are two different interest rate types: variable and fixed.

 Variable means your rate can change over the course of your repayment term, depending on economic factors and the market.
 Fixed rates, on the other hand, remain unchanged over the course of your repayment.